How to Build a Wooden Gazebo

 A gazebo can become the focal of a garden and is a perfect place for family and friends to get together and spend countless hours enjoying the outdoors.

 The first thing to decide is where your gazebo is going to be positioned in your garden and what type of base will it be sitting on.
 First off make sure the site is flat, level and square.
-A gazebo can be built on concrete, paving slabs, gravel, decking or lawn, it depends on the look you are after and what you are planning to use your gazebo for.
+A gazebo can be built on concrete, paving slabs, gravel, decking or lawn, depending on the look you’re after and what you are planning to use your gazebo for.
 If you’re planning on a solid base check for wires or underground pipes.

 When erecting a wooden gazebo, it’s best to secure the posts to the ground.
 You can do this with using L brackets which are screwed to the bottom of the posts and the base.
 It’s not a good idea to bury the posts in the ground.